 As I look back on my time at Launch Academy, what stands out to me the most is the community, consistently updated curriculum, and the immense amount that I learned.
 We’re all a team that celebrates each other’s successes and help each other get there.

-- Aviod - Worse than Self Teaching- 11/21/2019Alex • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- Aviod - Worse than Self Teaching- 11/21/2019Alex • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 Maybe times of changed, but 5 years out I can honestly say LA is a waste of time.
 After graduating I thought it was a scam, designed to just suck money out of people.
 The cost is massive and theyre excited to sign anyone up.
 Job support after was laughable.
 The career fair is there only get you past the point where they can drain your wallet, without a care in where you land.
 Most of the people in my cohort ended up in horrible body shop.